-The estate planning area can be broken into sections based on the documents most us will need: a WILL, DURABLE POWER OF ATTORNEY FOR ASSETS (DPA), ADVANCE HEALTH CARE DIRECTIVE (AHCD) and a LIVING TRUST.
+The estate planning area can be broken into sections based on the documents most of us will need: a WILL, DURABLE POWER OF ATTORNEY FOR ASSETS (DPA), ADVANCE HEALTH CARE DIRECTIVE (AHCD) and a LIVING TRUST.

 Under BASIC ESTATE PLANNING topics discussed are the Will, a Probate Estate and most important how title is held since this will tell us what document will give us the “legal authority” to act for another.

 Estate Planning is often thought about as planning for your death and how you want your assets distributed to your family, friends and charity.
 It is our believe that the most important part of estate planning is to plan for your possible “INCAPACITY” because of a stroke, dementia, Parkinson Disease, etc. The concern is who is going to be there for you in the event of your incapacity?
 Who will tell the doctor your wishes or make a decision based on the available medical information?
 Who will write the checks to maintain the house and utilities and the gardener, who will call the tax preparer?
 Or call the insurance company about the medical bills that have to be paid?

 Under DURABLE POWER OF ATTORNEY FOR ASSETS (DPA) this most important document gives another person the legal authority to make legal decisions such as talking to the IRS for another person, or to change their IRA or other retirement plan.

 Under the ADVANCE HEALTH CARE DIRECTIVE (AHCD) it gives legal authority to another person to make medical decisions for you if you cannot make them yourself.
 We highly recommend you communicate with your agent for your health care by completing booklet “YOUR WAY” which is available through HELP, www.help4srs.org and available for free although we highly recommend you make a donation and get two booklets.